 SOUTH FLORIDA SPECIALTIES

 Florida spring bird watching offers many advantages.
 Many birds found in the Caribbean and subtropical regions can be found in isolated populations in Florida.
-These restricted range species will be our targets for this Florida Specialities Tour!
+These restricted range species will be our targets for this Florida Specialties Tour!
 This time of year the breeders have already established territories and in some cases, nests.
 They are in their finest plumage and singing.
 The mild climate, mid 70’s and sunny skies, provide a nice thawing out from the winter cold.

 Bring your camera as the boardwalks, swamps and wetlands will provide fantastic opportunities for up-close viewing of waders and other terrific birds.
 There is nothing like seeing a Wood Stork landing in the mangrove just 10 feet from you!
 Birding the hardwood hammocks and pine flatwoods should provide a stunning list of late wintering and early migrants including warblers and vireos.
 There is usually at least one special out of place bird in this area that we will try to find.
 And finally, we’ll also keep an eye to the sky for Eagles, Hawks and Frigatebirds.